 I am also engaged in research and student training to enhance diversity and inclusion in the geosciences, and in ocean sciences in particular.
 My work in this area is primarily focused on broadening participation of underrepresented groups through developing new opportunities and supporting undergraduates in geoscience research.
 Through program with partners in Puerto Rico we have been developing and assessing different intervention strategies for undergraduates to provide opportunities and experiental learning, with the goal of finding what works to increase participation and inclusion in geosciences and foster implementation through the geoscience community more broadly.

-My current and recent projects are described below:
+Some of my current and recent projects are described below:

-Short Descriptions of Current Projects:
+Short Descriptions of Some Current and Recent Projects:

 The effects of diatom-produced polyunsaturated aldehydes on the microbial food wed in temperate and polar waters

 This project will conduct a set of field/laboratory experiments to address the following hypotheses with respect to microzooplankton (consumers between 20-200 µm) and diatom- produced polyunsaturated aldehydes: